emacs-lsp/lsp-mode/docs/page/adding-new-language.md

 ## Registering server

 Here it is the minimal configuration that is needed for new language server registration.
-Refer to the documentation of `lsp-client.el` for the additional settings supported on registration time.
+Refer to the documentation of `lsp-mode.el` for the additional settings supported on registration time.
 `lsp-language-id-configuration` must be updated to contain the corresponding mode -\> language id - in this case `(python-mode .